7 Reasons to Hire a Professional Graphic Designer to Create Your Logo

 2. Logo design is a unique skill

 Just because a designer can make amazing abstract art or pixel-perfect web graphics doesn’t mean they can design a logo.
-In fact, logo design is one of the toughest areas of graphic design to master.
+In fact,perfect logo design is one of the toughest areas of graphic design to master.

 A logo is more than a design – it’s a statement.
 Part of creating the perfect logo requires being able to understand a brand’s core values and desired image and then translate that into a simple graphic.
 That’s a tall order.

-When you’re getting a logo designed, you’re paying more for the designer’s idea than the actual design.
+When you’re getting a own logo design, you’re paying more for the designer’s idea than the actual design.
 In other words, the value of a good logo designer is their ability to come up with the idea, not their technical skills.
 In fact, the world’s most memorable logos are so simple they cost next to nothing to design.

 For example, check out these corporate logos and notice two things: the simple, most memorable logos cost between $0-$35, while the more complex and bizarre logos cost between $33,000-$625,000.
 The only company listed in this article with a simple, yet expensive logo is the Pepsi-Cola logo redesign, which cost $1 million.